"Both Love Fear Loss and A Fuego Lente reveal a choreographer very much at home in his craft."

 He restaged Sonho Angelical for Ballet Dortmund in Germany in 2011 and A Fuego Lento for the Royal Ballet School of Antwerp in 2013.
 The following year he returned to the School to create Between Them.

-In March, 2014, Ricardo was invited to participate in the New York City Ballet’s Choreographic Institute, where he created Essential Shift with a specially composed score by Sayo Kosugi.
+In March 2014, Ricardo was invited to participate in the New York City Ballet’s Choreographic Institute, where he created Essential Shift with a specially composed score by Sayo Kosugi.
 That same year, he was the commissioned choreographer for the Genee International Ballet Competition by the Royal Academy of Dance held in Antwerp.

-In May, 2015 the Royal Ballet Flanders presented the world premiere of his newest ballet, In Flanders Fields with music composed by Sayo Kosugi.
+In 2015, Royal Ballet Flanders presented the world premiere of In Flanders Fields with music composed by Sayo Kosugi.
 Performed to critical and audience acclaim with the Financial Times of London noting, ‘His movement is proudly neoclassical... and he marshals his 24 dancers with confidence in a series of tableaux.’
 In July, Ricardo created a new work for English National Ballet School and in September, Royal Ballet Flanders presented the world premiere of Quatro a Quatro in Antwerp.

 In September, 2018, Ricardo created a new work, The Premiere, for Atlanta Ballet in Georgia, USA and in March, 2019, presented the world premiere of Silent Voices for Astana Ballet.